-3.18.1 Uncontrolled animals are not permitted on Elizabeth Park unless otherwise provided with written permission from Council.
+- 3.20.1 All management relating to Dogs on Reserves will be undertaken in accordance with the Dog Bylaw and Policy and any subsequent versions. - 3.20.2 Uncontrolled animals are not permitted on Elizabeth Park unless otherwise provided with written permission from Council.